 - For a typical 15-metre rise escalator, there are approximately 15,000 moving parts

-- All Tube escalators have full communication, fire detection and suppression systems which have to be tested and declared operational before they can be used by the public
+- All Tube escalators have full communication, fire detection and suppression systems.
+We test and declare the escalators operational before the public can use them

 - Lift replacement work often takes place deep underground, in cramped lift shafts